brinvex/brinvex-util-persistence/README.md

 ## Introduction

-_Brinvex-Util-Persistence_ is a compact Java library useful when writing persistence layer on top of Hibernate.
+_Brinvex-Util-Persistence_ is a compact Java library built on top of _JPA/Hibernate_.
+Its aim isn't to be as magical and versatile as _Spring Data_, but rather to be straightforward and focused on _PostgreSQL_ and _Microsoft SQL Server_.

 ## Maven dependency declaration